jerry81/threejs/README.md

     AmbientLight, DirectionalLight x2 added to scene
     loads model (loadPerryLeeSmith)
-    creates a buffer geometry, creates a line from it, and adds the line to the scene
+    creates a buffer geometry, creates a line from it, and adds the line to the scene raycaster added (for lighting?)
+    adds an invisible mousehelper
+    add mouse event handlers
+    on each move, check for intersection with model on pointer up, call shoot if there is intersection

+checkIntersection(x,y):
+    takes in event x and y as inputs populates mouse, vector2
+    raycaster.setFromCamera(mouse (vector2), camera)

+load model:
+    glb file loaded with gltfLoader
+    has 3 texture images - map is skin color - basically skin of face without bones normalMap - flourescent blue
+    specularMap - black and white greyscale
+    adds to scene (declared as global)
+    mesh.scale.set to scale the model

 ### definitions